French Government Criticizes Trump For Mocking Tweets On Paris Anniversary

 The U.S. president failed to appear at a cemetery in Paris where world leaders were honoring the fallen heroes of World War I on the 100th anniversary of the armistice.
 At the time, he blamed the weather for not attending.
 He later excused himself on Twitter by saying there was “zero visibility” for his helicopter, and that Secret Service had “refused to drive him there.”
 The White House explained that they didn’t want the presidential motorcade to “disrupt traffic.”

-At a later event Trump did deign to attend, Macron talked about how nationalism is a betrayal of patriotism.
-Trump, a proud nationalist, took this as another personal insult.
+At a later event attended by Trump, Macron talked about how nationalism is a betrayal of patriotism.
+Trump, allegedly a proud nationalist, took this as another personal insult.